Jofra Archer

-Jofra Chioke Archer (born 1 April 1995) is a Barbadian and English cricketer who represents England in international cricket.
-He is a right-arm fast bowler.
+Jofra Chioke Archer (born 1 April 1995) is an English cricketer who represents England in all formats as a right-arm fast bowler.
 In domestic cricket he plays for Sussex as well as a number of T20 franchises.
-In April 2019, Archer was selected to play for the England team in limited overs fixtures against Ireland and Pakistan.
-He made his international debut for England in May 2019, and was part of the England squad that won the 2019 Cricket World Cup.
-He then made his Test debut later that summer, against Australia in the 2019 Ashes series.
+Archer was a member of the England squad that won the 2019 Cricket World Cup.
 In April 2020, Archer was named as one of the Wisden Cricketers of the Year.

 Early life

 Jofra Chioke Archer was born on 1 April 1995 in Bridgetown, Barbados.
 His father Frank Archer is English and his mother Joelle Waithe is Barbadian.
 He holds British citizenship through his father.
+Growing up, he attended Christ Church Foundation School in Bridgetown.

-He moved to England in 2015, and initially would not have been eligible to play for England until the winter of 2022.
+Archer moved to England in 2015, and initially would not have been eligible to play for England until the winter of 2022.
 The England and Wales Cricket Board (ECB) rules stated that as he did not live in England until after his 18th birthday, he needed to complete a seven-year residency period.
 Archer played for West Indies Under-19s three times in 2014, but had signalled his intention to make himself available to England once his residency period was complete.
 However, in November 2018, the ECB announced a change to its rules, reducing the eligibility period from seven years to three to bring it into line with ICC regulations.